Plan your safari

 The entire Okavango Delta is carved into vast private concessions — the conservancy idea at its grandest scale, explored by 4x4, boat and mokoro.

-The Sabi Sand and its neighbours share an unfenced border with Kruger — decades of careful private guiding produce the best leopard viewing on earth.
+The Sabi Sand and its neighbors share an unfenced border with Kruger — decades of careful private guiding produce what many consider the best leopard viewing on earth.

 Where you stay shapes your whole safari.
 These are properties we know personally and return to again and again — chosen for their location, their guiding and the way they make you feel.
 Tell us which appeal and we'll build your journey around them.